 Adverts for a new Commodore 64 magazine began appearing in the summer 1990 issues of Amstrad Action, Your Sinclair and New Computer Express, taking the industry by surprise.
-After all, this was hardly a machine in the first flushes of youth.
+After all, this was a machine that had just celebrated its eighth birthday.

 “True.
-But Commodore 64 users were still out there in the hundreds of thousands and they weren’t being properly catered for”, remembers CF publisher Greg Ingham.
+It was an old system by then but Commodore 64 users were still out there in the hundreds of thousands and they weren’t being properly catered for”, remembers CF publisher Greg Ingham.
 And he was right.
 A C64-shaped hole in the market had appeared.

 “ZZAP! had lost a lot of the things that made it great.
 [Future Publishing founder] Chris Anderson fancied taking on ZZAP! – the magazine he had launched at Newsfield, and I still loved the C64.
 I wanted to play games again.”